evaera/evaera/README.md

 Hi, I'm Eryn!
-I currently work as a Systems Engineer at [Uplift Games](https://uplift.games).
-I work on a lot of different things, including developer tooling, our websites, and adding systems into *Adopt Me*, our main game with over 60M monthly active users!
+I work on a lot of different things, including developer tooling, libraries, websites, and games!

 I'm a self-taught engineer with a passion for learning new things.
 I love going down the rabbit hole of learning the ins and outs of something that's new and exciting, and taking that experience with me onto the next thing.
 I also love teaching and helping other engineers with any problems they might have!